 How to take better landscape photos

 It doesn’t matter if you don’t have a high-end camera or lots of advanced kit.
-By following some basic rules of photography, training your eye and working on your composition, you can take better photos using any camera – even a smartphone!
+By following some basic rules of photography, training your eye and working on your composition, you can take better landscape photos using any camera.

-Once you’ve found a picturesque spot to take a picture, there are one or two things you can keep in mind to help you get that perfect photo.
+Once you’ve found a picturesque spot to take that shot, there are one or two things you can keep in mind to help you get that perfect photo.
 We’ve rounded up some of our favourite landscape photography tips below.

 The rule of thirds